 “This is an important topic, and I wish for us to continue impact this area work – step by step”

 Nicola Browne, the Policy Director of Participation and Practice of Rights (PPR), was invited to the meeting to share her experience from PPR’s case study on social housing in Northern Belfast.
 The presentation was followed by a session of sharing of good practices by Alison Hosie from the Scottish Human Rights Commission (SHRC).
 She presented the conclusions from SHRC’s project on human rights budget analysis under the NHRI.EU Blended Learning Course.

 The members continued to discuss and identify follow-up actions of the coming ENNHRI report on poverty measurement and SDGs.
 This report will be made public in June.
 In the afternoon, the members of the ESCR WG participated in the first joint ESR and OPRE (Operational Platform of Roma Equality) Platform meeting, which focused on the rights to housing.
 The joint meeting was followed up by separate Collaborative Platforms meetings on May 16.

-The Collaborate Platforms are a collaboration between the Council of Europe (CoE), the European Union Fundamental Rights Agency (FRA), the European Network of Equality Bodies (EQUINET) and ENNHRI.
+The Collaborative Platform is a collaboration between the Council of Europe (CoE), the European Union Fundamental Rights Agency (FRA), the European Network of Equality Bodies (EQUINET) and ENNHRI.
 Debbie Kohner (Secretary General) and Siri Berge Engerud (Junior Programmes Officer) represented ENNHRI Secretariat at the ESCR WG and joint Platform meeting.